All Episodes

 Edwards reiterated her support during a speech in Sacramento, saying that she thinks there's an undue fear of gay marriage.

-T they're uncomfortable.
+See, they're uncomfortable.

 And he's back again, by the way.

-Here's the headline, make work pay, Edwards says.
+Here's the headline, Make Work Pay, Edwards says.

 But none of the questions he gets are about poverty.

-Uh painting himself here as the populist among the Democrat candidates vying for the nomination.
+He talks about it, but nobody asks him anything about it, painting himself here as the populist among the Democrat candidates vying for the nomination.

-raise the national minimum wage, increase the earned income tax credit, and allow workers to organize unions and collectively bargain for better wages.
+Raise the national minimum wage, increase the earned income tax credit, and allow workers to organize unions and collectively bargain for better wages.

-Asked him, what about improving education?
+They asked him, what about improving education?

 Make work pay.

-We've already had our our fun with that.
+We've already had our fun with that.

-Um you know what we need to do.
+You know what we need to do?

 Here's the line.